Kiwki/pingTester/README.md

 # pingTester
-Test connection to a server with ping command
+Test connection to a server using ping command